jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ## Overview ##
 In this hands-on lab (HOL), you will explore U-SQL, a big data language designed to query both structured and unstructured data at any scale.

-In the lab, you are helping to create
+In the lab, you are a developer helping to create an app called ContosoBNB, which is modeled after [Airbnb](https://www.airbnb.com/).
+Contoso

 The lab draws upon a large dataset made available by [Airbnb](https://www.airbnb.com/).